-- Private and public on-street charge points where footways allow, there are no negative impacts on the local environment and trailing cables are prohibited. - Communal charge points in secure locations on public property such as community centres, libraries or public car parks. - Community based shared mobility including e-car clubs, e-car share, and e-bike schemes to help reduce car ownership. - Promotion of 'peer-to-peer' charging platforms, and regulatory obligations, to residents.
+- Private and public on-street charge points where footways allow, there are no negative impacts on the local environment and trailing cables are prohibited. - Communal charge points in secure locations on public property such as community centres, libraries or public car parks. - Community based shared mobility including e-car share and e-bike schemes.